September 4, 2018

 Compass is passionate about helping people thrive.
 Please let us know if you are interested in coaching for yourself or one of your team members.

 Dan McCarthy, "A Manager's Guide to Executive Coaching," thebalancecareers.com, April 2018

 Compass navigates beyond traditional human resources concepts to facilitate the success of clients.
 Compass drives organizational performance with proven HR and business strategies.
-Compass’ experience and talent is tailor-fit to find a solution that encompasses any aspect of the employee life cycle, regardless of client’s company size or industry.
+Compass’ experience and talent are tailor-fit to find a solution that encompasses any aspect of the employee life cycle, regardless of the client’s company size or industry.
 Compass works to learn their client’s business by listening.
 We serve clients better because we understand and care.